 But one could argue that Google’s update is only scratching the surface of what companies should be considering when it comes to mobile.

 If you look at companies that do a large portion of their business online, the picture doesn’t look much like armageddon at all.
 Major media outlets and eCommerce companies, as well as social media sites and blogging platforms, have been dialing in mobile experiences for years.
 For many, Google’s hurdle is something they’ve already cleared and have never looked back.

-In our own test of Internet Retailer’s Top 500 websites, not a single website tested had no mobile solution in place.
-All had responsive, adaptive, or “m.dot” solutions to cater to mobile visitors — the three recommended choices given on Google’s documentation.
+In our own test of Internet Retailer’s Top 500 websites, not a single website tested had a mobile solution in place.
+All had responsive, adaptive, or “m.dot” solutions to cater to mobile visitors — the three recommended choices given in Google’s documentation.
 Given the criteria for Google’s update, it’s unlikely any site thus prepared would fail the test.